 Frequently asked questions

-Do I always need to factor in labor costs when making from scratch?
+Do I always need to factor in labor costs for homemade items?

-How do I calculate labor costs if I'm the one in the kitchen?
+How do I calculate labor costs when I'm doing the cooking myself?

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source